Concept Note

 1. Developmental Trajectories and Socialisation of Gratitude.
 This theme examines the dynamic process by which gratitude emerges, changes, and is nurtured from infancy through adulthood.
 It explores the role of parents, peers, and family relationships in positive emotional socialisation and the development of grateful cognition, language, and emotional pathways.

-Cognitive, linguistic, affective, and social pathways of development
+Cognitive, affective and social pathways of development

 Influence of Positive Childhood Experiences